12 Top-Rated Attractions & Things to Do in Ashland, OR

 1. Oregon Shakespeare Festival

-Fun and free pre-show entertainment can be experienced at the centrally located Green Show Courtyard and Stage, featuring live music from local and regional performers.
+Fun and free pre-show entertainment occurs at the centrally located Green Show Courtyard and Stage, featuring live music from local and regional performers.
+And special behind-the-scenes tours of the different theaters are available through advanced reservation.
 Numerous hiking trails and scenic picnic spots line the neighboring Lithia Park for a leg stretch before or after the show.
-Special behind-the-scenes tours of the different theaters are available through advanced reservation.

 Official site: https://www.osfashland.org/